sbt/sbt/src/sphinx/Dormant/Dormant.rst

    page into the ``Dormant`` directory.
--  "clipboard" pages that contain some amount of useful text, that needs to be extracted and organized, maybe moved to existing pages or the FAQ or maybe there's a new page that should exist.
+-  "clipboard" pages that contain some amount of useful text, that needs to be extracted and organized, maybe moved to existing pages or the :doc:`/faq` or maybe there's a new page that should exist.
 Basically content that may be good but needs massaging into the big picture.

 Ideally, pages in here have a note at the top pointing to alternative